daizutabi/pheasant/docs/docs/index.md

 ```
 ~~~

-You can check the kernel name and its execution count at the right side of input cells.
+You can check the kernel name and its total execution count during the conversion process at the right side of input cells.

-Language and kernel name dictionary can be obtained by `find_kernel_names` function:
+Mapping a language to kernel names can be obtained as a  dictionary by `find_kernel_names` function :

 ```python
 from pheasant.renderers.jupyter.client import find_kernel_names